back to latest articles

 When someone is communicating with others, unconsciously believing that they would have the exact same context to perfectly understand what he's saying, it's called a cognitive bias.

-In many cases, the same happens when finance professionals create a digital service that they believe is easy and pleasant to use, while customers are confused by its complexity.
+In many cases, the same happens when a bank's professionals create a digital service that they believe is easy and pleasant to use, while customers are confused by its complexity.

-To architect the best possible customer experience in financial services, speak the "customers' language", become their ally.
+To architect the best possible customer experience in retail banking, speak the "customers' language", become their ally.
 You can achieve it through in-depth empathy, knowledge of psychology, financial CX research, usability testing and user-centered business mindset.

 3. False Hopes

 There's no doubt about the impact of digital customer experience in creating successful digital products.
-However, it's faulty to assume that outstanding CX in financial services is the only element FIs need to gain instant success.
+However, it's faulty to assume that outstanding CX in retail banking is the only element banks need to gain instant success.

-Quite often FI executives outsource financial service customer experience designers hoping that in a few months they'll bring a new successful app design to the table.
+Quite often banks' executives outsource retail banking customer experience designers hoping that in a few months they'll bring a new successful app design to the table.
 Unfortunately, this kind of scenario very rarely works out.
-The success of a financial app depends not only on the design skills of the designers but most importantly on an in-depth understanding of the specifics of financial products, business strategy, marketing, psychology, human behavior and digital technology.
+The success of a banking app depends not only on the design skills of the designers but most importantly on an in-depth understanding of the specifics of banking products, business strategy, marketing, psychology, human behavior and digital technology.

 UXDA process CX UX methodology approach remarkable financial service